peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Parameters:</b>

- * <i>diag</i>: A number to use as diagnostic information associated with this object.
+ * <i>diag</i>: An integer, 0 or greater, to use as diagnostic information associated with this object.
 If none is needed, should be zero.
+To get the diagnostic information from another EDecimal object, use that object's  `UnsignedMantissa`  property.

 <b>Return Value:</b>